terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

 Placing multiple buttons on HTML form
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-To place multiple buttons on a single form, send HTTP parameter to identify the corresponding button and and so that the processing method of controller can be switched.
+To place multiple buttons on a single form, send HTTP parameter to identify the corresponding button and so that the processing method of controller can be switched.
 An example of Create button and Back button on input confirmation screen of sample application is explained here.

 'Create' button to perform 'user creation' and 'Back' button to redisplay 'create form' exists on the form of input confirmation screen as shown below.